google-research/google-research/smerf/README.md

       ...
     ```

-3. Run a training script
+3. Run the SMERF pipeline, which includes distillation, baking, and evaluation.

     ```
     ./scripts/demo.sh         # Train a small model on a single, local GPU.
+    ./scripts/mipnerf360.sh   # Train models on all mip-NeRF 360 scenes.
+    ./scripts/zipnerf.sh      # Train models on all Zip-NeRF scenes.
     ```